SMALL COMMUNITIES KEEP THE FAITH THROUGH THE AFRICAN JEWISH CONGRESS – AUGUST 2007

 During the report-back on Mauritius, Mauritian Geoff Geffroy related his personal search to discover the roots of his Jewish identity and of how his boyhood spent in close physical proximity with the 1670 Jewish refugees from Nazi-occupied Europe who were detained on the island by the British authorities after being denied entry into Palestine.

+The report-backs on Namibia and Botswana were given by Harold Pupkewitz and Richard Lyons, both long-serving members of their respective Jewish communities.
 In both countries, there are significant numbers of Israelis living and working, but it is proving difficult to get them to identify with the local Jewish communities.

 All speakers paid special tribute to Rabbi Moshe Silberhaft, Spiritual Leader to the AJC.
 Rabbi Silberhaft, in addition to his work within the SAJBD’s Country Communities Department, regularly travels to the affiliated countries to, amongst other things, officiate at religious services and life-cycle events and oversee the maintenance of Jewish cemeteries.